mdn/content/files/en-us/web/api/storage_access_api/related_website_sets/index.md

 > **Warning:** This feature is currently opposed by two browser vendors.
 See the [Standards positions](#standards_positions) section below for details of opposition.

 Related website sets are a mechanism for defining a set of related sites that share trusted content.
-As a result, browsers will grant default access for these sites to [third-party cookies](/en-US/docs/Web/Privacy/Third-party_cookies) when they have content embedded in other set members.
+As a result, browsers can grant default access for these sites to [third-party cookies](/en-US/docs/Web/Privacy/Third-party_cookies) when they have content embedded in other set members, without requiring users to grant access to the [Storage Access API](/en-US/docs/Web/API/Storage_Access_API) via a permission prompt.

 ## Concepts and usage